waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### support.notification_issue_feedback

-Notification requesting feedback after an issue has been resolved.
-The recipient is the issue's caller.
+Notification about a feedback related to the issue.
+The recipient is issue caller.

 #### Templates